MUKILTEO, Wash.— The Lego pinwheel spins effortlessly and the kids giggle. A few rows back in the room, kids sit glued to a laptop.

 Stemtree has four basic subjects -- computer coding, robotics, electricity and general science -- things a lot of kids might not be getting during the traditional school day.

-“The kids need to know and feel good about [math and science] and have fun with it,” says Sabrina Stewart, who runs Stemtree here.
+“The kids need to know and feel good about and have fun with it,” says Sabrina Stewart, who runs Stemtree here.